 The static structure of polytropes with both poloidal and toroidal fields was studied by starting with a static, non-rotating, polytrope and then superimposing the field.
 The polytrope was then allowed to relax to a static structure.
-Because the main purpose of this study was to explore the numerical method we chose initial fields which were known solutions of
+Because the main purpose of this study was to explore the numerical method we chose initial fields which were known solutions of the first-order perturbation equations.
+The poloidal field was taken from Monaghan (1965) and the toroidal field from Roxburgh (1966).

 Figure 5.
 Poloidal magnetic field and current in a polytrope of index 1.
-Perturbation analysis (Monaghan 1965) shown thus: -----.
-The smoothed initial field and current shown thus: -----.
-The final static field and current shown thus: -----.
+Perturbation analysis (Monaghan 1965) shown thus: ---.
+The smoothed initial field and current shown thus: ---.
+The final static field and current shown thus: ---.